 Spring Hill College is...

-• The oldest Catholic college in the Southeast and the third-oldest Jesuit college in the United States
+• The first Catholic college in the Southeast and the third-oldest Jesuit Catholic college in the United States

 • Student-faculty ratio: 14:1